 Basic departmental service: This category includes those functions in which all or most of the department faculty would normally participate, including participating in department meetings and serving on departmental committees that do not have membership restrictions.

-This is the most appropriate type of departmental service for probationary faculty.
+This is the most appropriate type of departmental service for probationary faculty and first year lecturers.

 Advanced departmental service: This category includes service to the department that is generally more involved than basic service and often is restricted to faculty with tenure, such as serving on departmental committees for tenure and recontracting or promotion.
 It also includes serving as a departmental representative for any committee with a significant workload, such as the departmental Curriculum Committee.
-Probationary faculty members are not expected to engage in departmental service at this level.